 According to the recent broiler chicken industry key fact, about 9 billion broiler chickens were produced 2018; the demand for animal protein is yet to be efficiently met globally; this calls for more production of broiler chickens around the globe.

-Lots of poultry farmers face huge challenges which account to huge loss of investment or production at a high cost, leading to little or no profit at the end of the production cycle.
+Lots of poultry farmers face huge challenges that account for a huge loss of investment or production at a high cost, leading to little or no profit at the end of the production cycle.

 There are different phases of rearing broiler chickens, I will be sharing with you some tips in each phase to reduce your cost of production and maximize your profits.